NonNon-Works/nonnon-sheet-docs/EN/referencing-tables.md

 {% endcolumn %}

 {% column %}
-With this setup, you can now reference SampleTable from ReferencingTable.
+With this setup, `ReferencingTable` can reference entries in `SampleTable`.

-In this example we used an integer value as the key, but it's also possible to use strings or enumerations as keys.
+This example uses an integer key, but string or enum key types are also supported.

 {% endcolumn %}